 The Royal Corin Thermal Water Spa & Resort

-Enjoy the resort's natural stonework (Photo Courtesy of The Royal Corin Thermal Water Spa & Resort)
+Enjoy the resort's natural stonework (photo courtesy of The Royal Corin Thermal Water Spa & Resort)

-With 54 rooms, The Royal Corin Thermal Water Spa & Resort is a boutique accommodation near the Palma area, roughly the midpoint between La Fortuna town and the entrance to the national park.
-The list of amenities at the resort is long and includes a full-service spa, a sauna with natural thermal water steam, four eateries, and ten natural and thermal pools.
+With 54 rooms, The Royal Corin Thermal Water Spa & Resort is a mid-range accommodation near the Palma area, roughly the midpoint between La Fortuna town and the entrance to the national park.
+The list of amenities at the resort is long and includes a full-service spa, a sauna with natural thermal water steam, four eateries, and 10 natural and thermal pools.
 Keep in mind that the property has an age restriction of 13 years and older, so this might be a good choice if you prefer a quieter experience.

 The hot springs cover a good portion of the grounds, so you’ll walk along paths lined with tropical plants to get from pool to pool.
 You’ll find two warm swimming pools, one cold water pool, and seven other thermal pools, two with waterfalls and one set within the resort’s thermal river.
 The natural stonework, wooden bridges, and floral gardens pull it all together.